HariharasudhanRajaguru-DS/Project-1/README.md

 Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

+Questions:
+What are the factors playing major role to safely launch the first stage successfully?
+Finding relationships with each variable for a successful landing?
+What are the variable measures has to taken for a successful landing?